 Paragon Star, LLC proposes to complete the multifamily mass grading phase of the "village" mixed-use building zone.
-Approximately 6.13 AC north of Paragon Parkway will be mass graded in this phase.
-A modular block retaining wall will surround much of the development, primarily along the stream buffer.
-Mass grading will also include excavation for the proposed parking garage to be constructed with the Multifamily Final Development Plan.
+Approximately 6.13 acres north of Paragon Parkway and 1.22 acres south of Paragon Parkway will be mass graded in this phase.
+Mass grading will include excavation for the proposed parking garage to be constructed with the multi-family Final Development Plan and construction of storm sewer to serve the future multi-family development.

-Within the multifamily mass grading phase of development, a total of 2,300 SF of impervious area are estimated to be added through modular block retaining wall.
-No other impervious surface will be constructed at this time.
-A curve number of 91 has been assigned to this area to account for mass grading of HSG C soils.
+Within the multi-family mass grading phase of development no impervious surface will be constructed at this time.
+A curve number of 91 has been assigned to this area to account for mass grading of HSG C soils and future development.
 See Appendix C for mass grading plan sheets.

 Storm drainage on site will be handled with enclosed storm sewer.
 Storm sewer has been designed per City of Lee's Summit standards, to the 10-year storm.
-Two RCP storm sewer lines will collect water from the proposed development and convey it to the Little Blue River.
+Three RCP storm sewer lines will collect water from the proposed development and convey it to the Little Blue River.
 Storm sewer layout and calculations can be found in Appendix C. Future paved conditions were used for storm sewer calculations.
 Additional storm sewer and site design will be submitted at time of the final development plan.